msdev87/Cilialyzer/download.md

         } else {
-            // On failure, redirect to the download page directly alert("Failed to submit.
-You will be redirected to the download page.");
+            // On failure, redirect to the download page directly alert("You will be redirected to the download page.");
             redirectToDownload();
         }
     }).catch(error => {
         console.error("Error:", error);
-        alert("An error occurred.
-You will be redirected to the download page.");
+        alert("You will be redirected to the download page.");
         redirectToDownload();
     });
 }